-Countries speak out at the UN: 'Ukraine, you're not alone'
+UN Security Council sets an emergency meeting on Ukraine

 “We urge you today to focus on reining in Kyiv,” Nebenzia said.

-Syria stuck up for Russia and accused the West of using the assembly to pressure Moscow.
+Syria accused the West of using the assembly to pressure Moscow.

-“The Ukrainian crisis was created by the Western states, led by the United States, to divide people and to undermine Russian security,” Ambassador Bassam al-Sabbagh said, condemning “the attempts to offend” Russia.
+“The Ukrainian crisis was created by the Western states, led by the United States, to divide people and to undermine Russian security,” Ambassador Bassam al-Sabbagh said.

 Ukrainian Foreign Minister Dmytro Kuleba implored countries to use tough economic sanctions, strong messages and “active diplomacy” to get Russia to back off.
 A lackluster response would jeopardize not only Ukraine but the concept of international law and global security, he warned.